wjuncc/demo/_posts/2017-11-18-React-Radium-实例3.markdown

 </Button>
 ```

-Start by adding another style to your styles object:
+"Start by adding another style to your styles object:"
+add a new one named `block`:

 ```javascript
 var styles = {